intellifi-nl/webapi-doc/security.md

 # Brain security
-Starting with release 2.0, the Brain graphical interface, REST API and socket.io event pusher have several access restrictions by default.
+Starting with release 2.0, the Brain graphical interface, web API and socket.io event pusher have several access restrictions by default.
 This document describes the Brain security measures and how to work with them.

 ## Security measures